 Johnstons of Elgin’s Senior Sewing Technician Stephen Donachie explained that our customers love this unique detail, but the Singer machine used to create it is dying out.

 ‘There’s nothing else on the market that can give us the blanket stitch in this finish,' he said.
 'It's a low speed, low impact machine, and there's a fair level of skill required.
 We can still

 use these machines, give them a spot of oil in the morning, and we don't get many problems.
 Except if a part breaks and we can’t get a new one.’

 THE SINGER STORY

-Singer Corporation, originally I. M. Singer & Co, created its first domestic sewing machine using a basic eye-pointed needle and lock stitch, developed by sewing machine inventor Elias Howe, who won a patent-infringement suit against Singer in 1854.
+Singer Corporation, originally I. M. Singer & Co, created its first domestic sewing machine using a basic eye-pointed needle and lock stitch.
+Sewing machine inventor Elias Howe had initially developed this mechanism and won a patent-infringement suit against Singer in 1854.
 In 1851, Singer obtained a patent for an improved sewing machine that included a circular feed wheel, thread controller, and power transmitted by gear wheels and shafting, and by 1860 the company was the largest manufacturer of sewing machines in the world.

-In 1867, to meet UK demand, they opened a factory in Glasgow, adding another, larger plant in the city in 1873.
+In 1867, to meet UK demand, they opened a factory in Glasgow, adding another, larger plant in 1873.
 The market continued to grow, and in 1882 a ground-breaking development opened at Clydebank, Glasgow, with buildings on 46 acres of land connected by railway lines.
 It was designed to be fire-proof with water sprinklers, making it the most modern factory in Europe at that time, in addition to its status as the largest sewing machine factory in the world.
-In 1905 each building was extended upwards to 6 storeys, and a railway station was added, with connections to adjoining towns and central Glasgow to assist in transporting the workforce to the facility.
+In 1905 each building was extended upwards to 6 storeys.
+A railway station was added, with connections to adjoining towns and central Glasgow to assist in transporting the workforce to the facility.